 The 2018 cd release,Dreamer, has brought international attention to Ohno's vast energetic power of inspiration.
 Currently, this release is available only in Japan.

 The latest cds, reflect his commitment to revitalize a profound sensibility to life.
 ReNew includes elements of the traditional jazz language, hip-hop, spoken word, and free jazz, creating a tapestry of modern jazz that is distinctly Shunzo Ohno's voice.
 Released in Japan, Dreamer is a collection of his award-winning songs.

 The documentary short, Never Defeated, The Shunzo Ohno Story, narrated by long-time friend, Buster Williams. https://www.youtube.com/watch?v=356vjoaGbrg

 Two songs from Ohno's cd, "All In One" recently won awards in the prestigious International Songwriting Competition.
 "Musashi", won grand prize, a first in the history of the prestigious competition for a Jazz artist to win grand prize.
 Also the first Japanese artist to win this award.
-His cd "Clare de Lune" was released in Japan April 2014 featuring original compositions with high energy, intimate solos and live string quartet.
+His cd "Clare de Lune", released in Japan, featured original compositions with high energy, intimate solos and a live string quartet.